Calculating eigenvectors in max-algebra by mutation-sunflower method: Preliminaries

 where $ B \in M_{r}(\zR_{+}) $, $ D \in M_{n-r}(\zR_{+}) $, $ C\in M_{r\times {(n-r)}}(\zR_{+}) $, and $ 0\in M_{(n-r)\times r}(\zR) $ is a zero matrix.
 Matrix $ A\in M_{n}(\zR_{+})$ is said to be irreducible if it is not reducible.

 Let $A=[a_{ij}] \in M_{n}(\zR_{+})$.
 The weighted directed graph associated with $A$ is denoted by $D(A)=(V,E)$, where $A$ has vertex set $V=\{1,2,\dots,n \}$ and edge $(i,j)$ from $i$ to $j$ with weight $a_{ij}$ if and only if $a_{ij}>0$.
-A circuit (or cycle) of length k is a sequence of k edges $(i_{1},i_{2}),\dots,(i_{k},i_{1})$, where $i_{1},i_{2},\dots,i_{k}$ are distinct (a circuit $(i,i)$ of length one is called a {\it loop} \cite{Hor-Joh1}).
+A circuit (or cycle) of length $k$ is a sequence of $k$ edges $(i_{1},i_{2}),\dots,(i_{k},i_{1})$, where $i_{1},i_{2},\dots,i_{k}$ are distinct (a circuit $(i,i)$ of length one is called a {\it loop} \cite{Hor-Joh1}).
 The $k^{th}$ positive root of {\it circuit product} $a_{i_1,i_2}\dots a_{i_k,i_1} $ is called a {\it circuit geometric mean} of matrix $A$.
 The maximum circuit geometric mean in $D(A)$ is denoted by $\mu(A)$.
 It is known that $\mu (A)$ is the largest max-eigenvalue of $A$.
+This concept has been recently addressed in the literature in the context of the symmetrization of the max-times algebra \cite{Briec}.
+In that work, the connection with the max-times permanent is explicitly established, and the relationship between matrix circuits and the permanent is derived (see Equation (6.6), p.
+204).
 A circuit with circuit geometric mean equal to $\mu(A)$ is called a {\it critical circuit}, and vertices on critical circuits are called {\it critical vertices}.
-Assuming that simultaneous row and column permutations have been performed on $A$ so that the critical vertices are in the leading rows and columns, the {\it critical matrix} of A, denoted by $ A^{c}=[a_{ij}^c]$, is formed from the principal submatrix of $A$ on the rows and columns corresponding to critical vertices by setting $a_{ij}^c$, where
+Assuming that simultaneous row and column permutations have been performed on $A$ so that the critical vertices are in the leading rows and columns, the {\it critical matrix} of A, denoted by $ A^{c}=[a_{ij}^c]$, is formed from the principal submatrix of $A$ on the rows and columns corresponding to critical vertices by setting

 Thus the critical graph $C(A)=D(A^{c}) $ has vertex set $N_c(A)=V^{c}$ of all critical vertices \cite{Esn-Dri1}.